back to the MAIN INDEX

 A DOG'S LIFE

-So would you say this is idleness, you loathsome scabs?
+So, would you call this idleness, you loathsome idiots?

 The Pope never does anything, huh? anything?